 How do I know which English word form to use?

-This is the second of three lessons about Word Forms.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Word Forms.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the four word classes relevant to word forms

 – Provide examples of useful suffixes for each word class